Maria (given name)

 Maria is a feminine given name.
 It is given in many languages influenced by Christianity.

 It was used as the feminine form of the unrelated Roman name Marius (see Maria gens), and, after Christianity had spread across the Roman Empire, it became the Latinised form of the name of Miriam: Mary, mother of Jesus.

 Maria (Greek: Μαρία) is a form of the name used in the New Testament, standing alongside Mariam (Μαριάμ).
 It reflects the Syro-Aramaic name Maryam, which is in turn derived from the Biblical Hebrew name Miriam.
 As a result of their similarity and syncretism, the Latin original name Maria and the Hebrew-derived Maria combined to form a single name.

-In Germanic languages, the name's usage is connected with the Germanic element *mar meaning "famous".
+In Germanic languages, the name's usage is connected with the Germanic element *mar*, meaning "famous".

 The name is also sometimes used as a male (middle) name.
 This was historically the case in many Central Europe countries and still is the case in countries with strong Catholic traditions, where it signified patronage of the Virgin Mary (French-speakers often did the same with Marie).

 In the Arabic language the name Mariam (مريم) (also written: Meryem, Mariya) means either "white beautiful woman" or "white cow" or "a little bird with the same size as a pigeon", and it is quite popular in North Africa.
 One of the feminine Sahaba had the name Maria, Maria the Coptic.

 Variants and usage

-The Annunciation by Dante Gabriel Rossetti, 1850.

 Maria was a frequently given name in southern Europe even in the medieval period.
 In addition to the simple name, there arose a tradition of naming girls after specific titles of Mary, feast days associated with Mary and specific Marian apparitions (such as María de los Dolores, María del Pilar, María del Carmen etc., whence the derived given names of Dolores, Pilar, Carmen etc.).
 By contrast, in northern Europe the name only rose to popularity after the Reformation.

 Because the name is so frequent in Christian tradition, a tradition of giving compound names has developed, with a number of such compounds themselves becoming very popular.
 Examples, among numerous others, include: